 ax editor: please make the following change in D2.1 Clause 28.3.10.3

 On P402L63 (CID #11604): Please change the definition of as shown below and delete the wrong definition throughout the spec.

-is defined in 21.3.7.3 (Channel frequencies).
+is the number of 20MHz channels contained in bandwidth indicated by dot11CurrentChannelWidth.